Connect to a TiDB Cloud Dedicated Cluster via Private Endpoint with AWS

 To use the AWS CLI to create a VPC interface endpoint, perform the following steps:

-2. Copy the command in the lower area of the page and run it in your terminal.
-Then click Next.
+1. Copy the generated command and run it in your terminal.

 1. Go back to the TiDB Cloud console.